+Comments were also used to identify specific responses that could not be coded using the existing response option set.
 In previous CHIS cycles, response option sets for some question items were amended or updated in the CATI system during the survey field period.
 Other such changes have occurred in preparation for the next CHIS cycle.
 These changes have helped reduce the number of interviewer comments and lessen the amount of data preparation work.
-For CHIS 2007, the only changes to the response option sets were made after data collection had been completed.
+For CHIS 2009, the only changes to the response option sets were made after data collection had been completed.
+New codes created after a number of similar of responses are found during the review of "other specify" text.
+The decision to create a new response option is made if the total number of entries that can be grouped under a new category is larger than the number of entries for any existing codes.

-Several items yielded substantial numbers of responses outside the standard response set.
-An example is AK25 from the adult extended interview, "Do you own or rent your home?"
-Interviewers recorded responses in the comment field for this item such as "I own my home but rent the space it occupies".
 Table 2-1 provides examples of items and responses that interviewers initially had difficulty coding.

 Weekly meetings between data preparation and project staff during data collection covered data-related issues, reviewed comments, and established case-specific procedures for handling pending or interim problem cases.
 Comments and cases under review included both complete and incomplete (interim status) interviews.
-Westat and UCLA CHIS staff consulted on new or unusual issues that arose during this process.